ansible/community-docs/steering_committee_membership_guidelines.rst

    person responsible for arranging the election about that.
 #.
 Conduct anonymous voting somewhere.
 #.
 Internally and publicly announce the elected candidate.

+The chairperson has the following powers unlike regular members:

+* The chairperson's vote breaks ties to resolve deadlocks when equal numbers of steering committee members vote for and against a `community topic <https://github.com/ansible-community/community-topics/issues>`_.